srazash/dsazig/Notes.md

 For the matrix, memory use would also grow quadratically.
 When using the list we only need as much memory as is required to represent all of our edges.
 In a matrix we also need to represent non-existent edges.

+### Graph Adjacency Matrix BFS Recipe

+Let's outline the steps for implementing BFS:

+1. Input validation:
+   - Check if source and destination vertex indices are valid (less than graph size).
+   - Check if source and destination are the same (optional, depends on your requirements).

+2. Initialize data structures:
+   - Create a queue to store vertices to visit.
+   - Create a boolean array to mark visited vertices.
+   - Create an array to store the parent of each vertex (for path reconstruction).

+3. BFS algorithm:
+   - Enqueue the source vertex and mark it as visited.
+   - While the queue is not empty:
+     - Dequeue a vertex.
+     - If it's the destination vertex, stop the search.
+     - For each adjacent vertex (check the row in the adjacency matrix):
+       - If the vertex is not visited:
+         - Mark it as visited.
+         - Set its parent to the current vertex.
+         - Enqueue it.

+4. Path reconstruction:
+   - If the destination was reached:
+     - Start from the destination and follow the parent links back to the source.
+     - Reverse this path to get the correct order from source to destination.
+   - If the destination was not reached, return null or an empty path.

+5. Return the result:
+   - If a path was found, return it as a slice of vertex indices.
+   - If no path was found, return null or an appropriate indicator.

+Additional considerations:

+- For an adjacency matrix, checking adjacent vertices involves iterating through the entire row of the current vertex in the matrix.
+- You might want to use a dynamic array or ArrayList to build the path, then convert it to a slice for the return value.
+- Consider how you want to handle memory allocation for the returned path.

+Remember that BFS guarantees the shortest path in terms of the number of edges for unweighted graphs.
+If your graph is weighted and you need the shortest path by weight, you'd need to use a different algorithm like Dijkstra's.

+This approach should give you a good starting point for implementing BFS on your adjacency matrix graph structure.
+Let me know if you need any clarification on any of these steps!

 ### Searching a graph

 We can still perform breadth-first (stack) and depth-first (queue) searches on a graph like we did on trees as all trees are graphs.